 Battle of Fort Fizzle

-Adding to his trouble with Copperheads, Tod faced the challenge of meeting the Lincoln administration’s escalating manpower demands throughout his tenure as governor.
+Adding to his trouble with Copperheads, Tod faced the challenge of meeting the Lincoln administration’s escalating recruitment demands throughout his tenure as governor.
 Unable to fill growing quotas, Tod and federal officials resorted to the unpopular practice of conscription.
 Peace Democrats assailed the decision as an assault on personal freedoms.

 In June 1863, resistance to the draft in Holmes County became so combative that Tod deployed over 400 federal soldiers to quell an uprising of northeast Ohio residents.
 This incident became popularly known as the “Battle of Fort Fizzle.”
 Despite his difficulty filling quotas from the war department, Tod resisted recruiting black soldiers.
 When black abolitionist leader John Mercer Langston urged the governor to enlist African Americans, Tod responded, “Do you not know, Mr. Langston, that this is a white man’s government; that white men are able to defend and protect it?”